The views expressed by the host on this program, documented to be almost always right, 99.7% of the time.

 Jay Carney, CNN last night, Don Lemon says, you know, midterms are coming up.

-What does it do to Democrats who are really keeping the president at arm's length last night, like this babe in Kentucky?
+What does it do to Democrats who are really keeping the president at arm's length last night like this babe in Kentucky?

 You know, your opponents are probably running ads linking him to you, and you want to keep your distance.

-It still doesn't change things.
+It still doesn't change there.

 Back to the phones open line Friday, Adrian in San Francisco.